dndg/opta-tutorials/tutorials/CodesysOpta6MReaderTutorial/content.md

-# Reading a Finder 6M Series via Modbus RTU with Finder OPTA in CODESYS
+# Reading a Finder 6M series via Modbus RTU with Finder OPTA in CODESYS

 ## Overview